cnvrtly-templates/lp-clean-1-theme-product-offer-v1/README.md

 1) fork this repo and clone it to your machine

-2) replace "cnvrtly-templates" and optional repo name (if you decide to rename "lp-bright-theme-live-event") in top repo link to https://[new-repo-username-or-organization].github.io/[optional-new-repo-name]/template-dist/
+2) replace "cnvrtly-templates" and optional repo name (if you decide to rename "lp-clean-1-theme-product-offer-v1") in top repo link to https://[new-repo-username-or-organization].github.io/[optional-new-repo-name]/template-dist/

 3) clone forked repo to your computer

 4) replace "cnvrtly-templates" in app/index.html with new repo username/organization

-5) if you decide to rename "lp-bright-theme-live-event" replace "lp-bright-theme-live-event" in app/index.html
+5) if you decide to rename "lp-clean-1-theme-product-offer-v1" replace "lp-clean-1-theme-product-offer-v1" in app/index.html

 6) run "npm install && bower install" to get all dependencies